grafana/grafana/docs/sources/alerting/set-up/migrating-alerts/_index.md

 # Upgrade Alerting

 {{% admonition type="note" %}}
-Legacy alerting will be removed in Grafana v11.0.0, which is scheduled for release in April 2024.
+Legacy alerting will be removed in Grafana v11.0.0.
 We recommend that you upgrade to Grafana Alerting as soon as possible.
 For more information, refer to [Legacy alerting deprecation]({{< relref "./legacy-alerting-deprecation" >}}).
 {{% /admonition %}}